 The Wilson's bird-of-paradise, a passerine of the Paradisaeidae family, is a small yet strikingly vibrant bird.
-Males boast a resplendent array of colors with a red and black plumage, a yellow mantle on the neck, light green mouth, rich blue feet, and two curved violet tail feathers.
+Males boast a resplendent array of colours with a red and black plumage, a yellow mantle on the neck, light green mouth, rich blue feet, and two curved violet tail feathers.
 The head is a remarkable naked blue with a distinctive black double cross pattern.
 Females, on the other hand, present a more subdued brownish coloration with a bare blue crown.

 In the wild, the male's blue crown is so vivid it can be seen even at night.
 The scarlet back and velvet green breast are particularly lush, and the tail feathers gleam with a bright silver sheen.
-The female, while less colorful, can be identified by her brownish plumage and the blue crown.
+The female, while less colourful, can be identified by her brownish plumage and the blue crown.

 This species is endemic to Indonesia, specifically the hill and lowland rainforests of Waigeo and Batanta Islands off West Papua.